×

 Treatment for Scoliosis

 If the scoliosis is mild, the person may not need treatment.
-However, your doctor might watch you and take X-rays to see if the problem is getting worse.
+However, your doctor might watch you and take X-rays to see if the problem worsens.
 If you or your child need treatment, your doctor may suggest:

 Scoliosis Prevention

-There is no way to prevent scoliosis from developing.
-There is no evidence that childhood sports injuries cause scoliosis.
-Likewise, if your child is at school, you may be concerned about the weight of the textbooks they are carrying; heavy backpacks can cause back, shoulder and neck pain but do not cause scoliosis.
+There is no way to prevent scoliosis from developing, and there is no evidence that childhood sports injuries cause it.
+Likewise, if your child is at school, you may be concerned about the textbooks’ weight; heavy backpacks can lead to back, shoulder, and neck pain but do not cause scoliosis.

 1. What is the main cause of scoliosis?